WHAT WE DO

 We help eligible low-income veterans and their families remain stably housed with temporary financial assistance that can help cover qualifying housing-related expenses such as rental and utility assistance, deposits, moving and transportation costs, and other types of financial assistance designed to maintain stable housing or secure permanent housing.

 Mobile Service Units

-We operate three Mobile Service Units (Monterey, CA; Redding, CA; Carson City, NV) that provide services to veterans living in rural areas that often have limited local resources and are difficult to serve due to physical distance from brick-and-mortar service centers.
+We operate two Mobile Service Units (Redding, CA and Carson City, NV) that provide services to veterans living in rural areas that often have limited local resources and are difficult to serve due to physical distance from brick-and-mortar service centers.

 With a fully functional mobile office, our staff can maintain regular and consistent locations and hours of operation in remote rural communities, providing a welcoming location veterans can access to discuss their needs with a professional case manager or counselor.

 As a California Arts Council grantee, we offer a Veterans in the Arts program that seeks to specifically address the needs and improve the lives of California’s veterans through arts, culture, and creative expression.
 The purpose of the program is to increase equity, access, and opportunities for veterans and their families to participate in quality arts programming that is sensitive and responsive to their unique experiences.

 Welcome to Nation’s Finest’s Behavioral Health Treatment Center!
 The Behavioral Health Centers (“BHC”) were established to provide comprehensive drug and alcohol treatment services, mental health services, and dual-diagnosis services to military veterans in need.
 The BHC provides services in a group living situation, assisting a limited number of qualified, willing, and motivated individuals.
 The goal of the BHC is to provide residents with the tools necessary to begin a life of sobriety, clarity, and purpose in a safe environment.
 (Click here for more information)